Preventive Care Information

 • Consider a multivitamin/multimineral daily

-• Consider NAC 500 - 600 mg daily
+• Consider NAC 500 - 600 mg daily (I added this supplement to my recommendations in 2017)

 • Consider a whole food fruit and veggie supplement – examples include Swanson® Fruit and Veggies 4 Life (available by mail order), Juice Plus + ® (multi level marketed)

-• Females of child-bearing age, consider folate 0.4 mg daily
+• Females of child-bearing age, consider folate 0.4 mg daily (NOTE most multivitamins contain this quantity of folate)

 • Females, consider calcium citrate 300 - 500 mg daily

-• Over age 50, consider vitamin B12, 100 – 1000 mcg daily
+• Over age 50, consider vitamin B12, 100 – 1000 mcg daily (NOTE some multivitamins contain this quantity of vitamin B12)

 • Over age 50, consider Coenzyme Q10, 50 - 100 mg daily - crystal free brands have the highest bioavailability

-Page Updated May 28, 2024
+Page Updated December 27, 2024